hugocaillard/conquest/README.md

 You also need to run MongoDB.

 `server.js` runs Gulp for you.
-So you don't even need to have it installed globally.
+You don't need to have it (or Duo) installed globally.

 ## Conquest is made with